mathurin186/NutanixKarbon/README.md

 # Nutanix Karbon
 ---------------
 Playing around with Karbon shouldn't be hard.
 Anyone can do this.
 In fact, that's the point behind Karbon, it's so easy, anyone can use it.
-You don't have to be an expert.

 Assuming you're new to Kubernetes, your first question is no doubt, "What is Kubernetes?".
-Followed with "Why should I use it?"
+Followed with "Why should I use Kubernetes?"

 [If this is you, pleasure check out this 5 min video from Google](https://www.youtube.com/watch?v=cC46cg5FFAM)